LancerLab/croqtile/Documents/Documentation/value-numbering.md

 * If the signature has already existed, return the associated value number by looking up the value number table.
 * Or else, it associates the signature with a new value number in the value number table, and return it.

-Notebly, for simplicity, current signature is an string of expression.
+Notably, for simplicity, current signature is an string of expression.
 This can be improved by hashing later (like most value numbering process does).

 In addition, to handle the symbol definition and symbol reference, it follows the below rules:

 * When an expression is to initialize a symbol (variable or partial type), the symbol is assign the same value number of the expression.
 More specifically, it associate the signature of the *scoped* symbol name with the value number in the value number table.
-* When an expression references a symbol, it looks up its corresponding sigature in the value number table, and return it.
+* When an expression references a symbol, it looks up its corresponding signature in the value number table, and return it.

 Note the symbol must use its *scoped name* for signature generation, since identical names are allowed to be defined in different scope.